transcranial/jupyter-themer/README.md

 usage: jupyter-themer [-c COLOR, --color COLOR]
                       [-l LAYOUT, --layout LAYOUT]
                       [-t TYPOGRAPHY, --typography TYPOGRAPHY]
+                      [-f CODE_FONT, --font CODE_FONT]
+                      [-b BACKGROUND, --background BACKGROUnD]
 ```

 If no arguments are supplied, the program will revert the jupyter notebook style back to default.

-One, two, or all three style types can be specified, and the program will mix together the associated color/layout/typographic css files accordingly, writing it to the `custom.css` file used by the notebook.
+Any combination of the style types can be specified, and the program will mix together the associated color/layout/typographic/code font/background css files accordingly, writing it to the `custom.css` file used by the notebook.

 For all running notebooks, a quick browser refresh will be needed to apply the stylesheet.